 I have worked with MATLAB on and off since graduate school, when I implemented a few class projects in MATLAB.
 During my experience with Motorola (2001 - 2008) I designed and implemented a base-station simulator in MATLAB.
 Since 2008 I have worked for a small research company in Chicago where all software is developed in MATLAB.
 The products that we build for neuroimaging studies are sophisticated GUI applications in MATLAB.

-Since 2008 I have worn system and administrator hats at a small research company in Chicago.
+Since 2008 I have worn system and network administrator hats at a small research company in Chicago.
 As a part of my duties, I had to install and maintain our local network, as well as the connectivity with the ISP.
-Over the years I learned how to set up servers, program Cisco routers, and perform other CCNA equivalent tasks (though I do not hold a CCNA).
-I have also written a networked distributed-computing software in Linux scripting language and MATLAB.
+Over the years I learned how to set up servers, program Cisco routers, and perform other CCNA equivalent tasks (though I do not hold a CCNA certificate).
+I have also written a networked distributed-computing software using the Linux scripting language and MATLAB.